 Blind and Visually Impaired Services (BVIS) is a program of the Bureau of Rehabilitation Services (BRS), a Division of Disability & Rehabilitative Services (DDRS).
 BVIS provides services to eligible Hoosier’s that are blind or visually impaired.

 The Randolph-Sheppard Business Enterprise Program provides entrepreneurial opportunities for legally blind clients of Vocational Rehabilitation Services (VRS).
 These blind entrepreneurs manage a wide variety of food-service operations, including cafeterias, coffee shops, vending locations, and highway area vending sites.
-Through this program, blind individuals receive training and opportunities to become productive, tax-paying citizens and independent business owners.
+Through this program, individuals receive training and opportunities to become productive, tax-paying citizens and independent licensed managers.

 For information regarding resources for the Business Enterprise Program click here or contact:

 BVIS Program Manager at 800-545-7763

 The Older Independent Blind/Visually Impaired Program expands independent living services for people who are age 55 and older, and have a severe visual impairment.
-Through a grant from the Department of Education, Older Blind Program, Indiana Blind and Visually Impaired Services provide funding to various contractors across the state in order to provide in-home independent living training to older individuals with significant vision loss.
+Through a grant from the Department of Education, Older Blind Program, Indiana Blind and Visually Impaired Services provide funding to contractors across the state in order to provide in-home independent living training to older individuals with significant vision loss.

 For information regarding the Older Independent Blind/Visually Impaired Program please contact the OIB program director at BVIS@fssa.in.gov or 1-877-241-8144